 Rangoli Decorations

-Rangoli is the name for decorations used during Diwali.
+Rangoli is the name for the colorful decorations used during Diwali.

 - Make it yours!
 Check out this video with instructions on how to make your own sand.